Sudo-Ivan/discourse-tui-client/README.md

 - **Customizable colors**: Theme customization via configuration file
 - **Keyboard navigation**: Efficient keyboard shortcuts for all operations
 - **Create Posts**: Create new posts directly from the TUI
+- **No presence tracking**: No presence tracking for reading time or typing indication.

 ## Supported Platforms